-- With calmness - With a clear picture of what has gone wrong and what needs to happen to rectify - With reference to the behaviour, not the pupil - With consideration of 'Time, Place, Decide'.
+- With calmness - With a clear picture of what has gone wrong, who has been affected and what needs to happen to resolve the situation - With reference to the behaviour, not the pupil - With consideration of 'Time, Place, Decide'.

 Confrontation, loss of temper, raised voices or any form of physical or verbal intimidation is unacceptable staff behaviour at this School.